lazywei/leetcode-practice/README.md

 ## Usage

-The `./get` executable is a handy Python script for grasp the LeetCode initial code for a specified problem.
+The `./get` executable is a handy Python script for downloading the LeetCode initial code for a specified problem.

 Requirements for the `./get` script are
 - Python 3